A Practical Guide to Help You Plan Kerala Tour Package

-If you are in the planning stage of a great holiday or honeymoon to Kerala, I suggest you to go through the details below.
-This is written from my own experience in planning Kerala tours for many guests like you.
-This article will definitely help you in deciding every aspect of your tour.
+If you are in the planning stage of a Kerala tour, I suggest you to go through the details below.
+This is written from my own experience in planning Kerala tour packages for many guests like you.
+The article, Plan Kerala Tour will definitely help you in deciding every aspect of your tour.

-- Before doing any research, finalize the number of days you can spend on your Kerala holiday.
+- Before doing any research to plan Kerala tour, finalize the number of days you can spend on your Kerala holiday.
 This is crucial as you can decide on places to visit as per your leave only.

 - If you are having enough leave from office, go through different tourist spots in Kerala, and with the help of your tour organizer finalize the number of days.
 In both cases, freeze your arrival and departure dates.

-- Once this is finalized, you can book your tickets to Kerala.
+- Once your kerala tour package is finalized, you can book your tickets to Kerala.
 While booking onward journey, it’s always advisable to book up to Cochin.
 Trivandrum is another option – book up to Trivandrum only if your first destination is Kovalam or Kanyakumari.
 Calicut is good only if your first destination is Wayanad.

 - Cochin is also spelled as Kochi, and is also known as Ernakulam.
 While booking a bus you can make the booking to Ernakulam.
 While booking a train you may book to Ernakulam North or Ernakulam South as some trains stop only at one station.
 The station code for train booking is ERN or ERS.
 For flights, make the booking to Cochin or Kochi (location code is COK).
 By any means, try to reach Cochin as early as possible to cover maximum spots in our kerala tour packages.
 This should be a preference when you plan Kerala tour

 - From Mangalore you can travel by bus or train.
 From Mysore, you have the option of only bus, or else you need to travel to Bangalore first and then to Cochin.
-From Chennai you can travel by bus, train or flight.
+If you are travelling from Chennai you can travel by bus, train or flight.
 Bus and train takes almost 12 hours to reach Cochin.
 This is a good option when you plan Kerala tour from Mangalore, Mysore or Chennai.

 - From Delhi, Ahmadabad or any other destinations to Kerala, you have the option of traveling by train or flight only.